UOR-Foundation/uorcontent/rendered/obsidian/Resources/category-theoretic-perspective.md

 In more advanced settings, UOR can be interpreted within topos theory:

 - Sheaf of Primes: The assignment p ↦ v_p(X) defines a sheaf over the site of primes.
-- Internal Language: Using the internal language of the topos, we can express statements about prime coordinates.
+- Internal Language: Using the internal language of the topos, we can express statements about [[uor-c-302|prime coordinates]].
 - Classifying Topos: There exists a classifying topos for UOR structures.
 - Geometric Morphisms: Transformations between domains with UOR structures correspond to geometric morphisms between their associated toposes.